Employee Compensation: A Guide for Global Employers

 - Family and medical leave

 Mandatory employee benefits vary by country–consult our global hiring guide to get details about different countries’ mandatory benefits.
-Also, use our employment calculator to estimate your total employer costs when hiring from new locations worldwide.

 Non-mandatory employee benefits